We took a day trip from Krakow where we were spending three days to see the Black Madonna of Częstochowa (aka the Black Madonna of Poland).

 Bottom Line – Day Trip to the Black Madonna of Częstochowa

-Other than Google Maps letting us down on our drive from Krakow, our pilgrimage to the Black Madonna of Częstochowa was amazing.
+Other than Google Maps letting us down on our drive from Krakow (take the day tour instead!), our pilgrimage to the Black Madonna of Częstochowa was amazing.

-Whether you are religious or not – or Catholic or not – it’s a day trip well worth taking.
+Whether you are religious or not – or Catholic or not – a day trip to see the Black Madonna of Poland is well worth taking.

 We headed back to Krakow to continue our adventures there.